w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 <%= code_end %>
 {:/}

-## Identifying the menu
+## Identify menus

 {::nomarkdown}
 <%= ref :start %>
 {:/}

-To identify the menu, use the `<nav>` element in HTML5.
-It allows users to directly access the menu.
-The `<nav>` element wraps the list that contains the individual menu items.
+To identify the menu, use the `<nav>` element in HTML5 to wrap the list that contains the individual menu items.
+This allows users to directly access the menu.

 {::nomarkdown}
 <%= ref :middle %>